aragon/app/docs/projectDocs/pluginEncapsulation.md

 -   **Slot**: Identified by an ID (e.g., `GOVERNANCE_DAO_MEMBER_LIST`), it defines a section of the Application that changes depending on the DAO Plugin.

--   **Slot Component**: A plugin-specific React component used by the Application to render any kind of data in a specific Slot.
+-   **Slot Component**: A Plugin-specific React component used by the Application to render any kind of data in a specific Slot.

 ## Implementation Details